samuelyeewl/samuelyeewl.github.io/_pages/about.md

 layout: about
 permalink: /
 title: <strong>Samuel</strong> Yee
-description: 51 Pegasi b Postdoctoral Fellow at the Center for Astrophysics
+description: 51 Pegasi b Postdoctoral Fellow in the Division of Astronomy and Astrophysics at the University of California, Los Angeles

 profile:
   align: right